If you are worried about someone in an MLM and want to know what is going on with them and how you can help them, have a look at these links-

 Analysis by Timeless Vie here.

 The FTC’s rulings on how Herbalife have to change the way they operate in the US.
 Made in July 2016.
-Briefly, they have to pay $200 million in compensation for all the people that lost the most money, they have to ensure that there are real customers (not just Herbalife workers buying stock), there will be an independent compliance auditoe ensuring the new rules are followed.
+Briefly, they have to pay $200 million in compensation for all the people that lost the most money, they have to ensure that there are real customers (not just Herbalife workers buying stock), there will be an independent compliance auditor ensuring the new rules are followed.

-Short video showing experience of Herbalife victims
+Free short video showing experience of Herbalife victims.

 A Herbalife victim speaks out.